cratstarc/opndrive/docs/getting-started/understanding-the-code.md

 ## Technologies Used (What You Should Know)

-OpnDrive is built with modern web technologies:
+Opndrive is built with modern web technologies:

 - **Next.js** - React framework for building web apps
 - **TypeScript** - JavaScript with type checking